 The AOA’s plan includes four major objectives:

-- Develop and maintain an inclusive workplace environment that welcomes and incorporates diverse perspectives and backgrounds into the organization
+- Develop and maintain an inclusive workplace environment that welcomes and incorporates diverse perspectives and backgrounds at all levels within the organization

-- Create processes and programs to ensure our physician leadership is reflective of the osteopathic community and the patients the profession serves
+- Create processes and programs to ensure our physician leadership is reflective of the osteopathic community and that the profession more broadly reflects the patient populations it serves

 - Demonstrate the organizational impact of diversity, equity, and inclusion on our professional community, membership, leadership, and workforce